-Effective August 1, 2014 and thereafter for the duration of this Agreement, the Employer agrees to maintain the Vision Care benefit available to employees under the extended health benefits plan provided pursuant to Article 18 at its current level (maximum benefit of two hundred and fifty dollars (\$250) every two years) and to reimburse additional eligible expenses incurred by any employee on the same terms to a maximum of fifty dollars (\$50.00) every two (2) years.
+Effective August 1st, 2014 and thereafter for the duration of this Agreement, the Employer agrees to maintain the Vision Care benefit available to employees under the extended health benefits plan provided pursuant to Article 18 at its current level [maximum benefit of two hundred and fifty dollars (\$250) every two (2) years] and to reimburse additional eligible expenses incurred by any employee on the same terms to a maximum of fifty dollars (\$50.00) every two (2) years.

-The Employer further agrees to negotiate with the benefits provider to increase claims limit on dental program to a maximum of two thousand dollars (\$2000.00) per year, effective August 1, 2014.
+The Employer further agrees to negotiate with the benefits provider to increase claims limit on dental program to a maximum of two thousand dollars (\$2000.00) per year, effective August 1st, 2014.

-Signed this day of , 2014.

-FOR CHF BC: FOR UNIFOR LOCAL 3000:

-Thom Armstrong Executive Directo r Debbie Van Kuyk Committee Member

-Arnold Sang Committee Member

-Ellen Marie Moreira Vice President, Local 3000
+Signed this day of , 2018.
+FOR CHF BC: FOR UNIFOR LOCAL 3000: Thom Armstrong, Ex ecutive Director Emily Rude, Committee Member Michelle Iversen, Ge neral Manager Arnold Sang, Committee Member Ellen Marie Moreira, Vice President, Local 3000 Andrea MacBride, Unifor National Representative